Larry Pearce, great-great-great grandson

 • 1860 – Allegheny Co, Crescent Twp, born Ireland, age 65, farmer; Allegheny Co, Sewickley Boro, born Ireland, age 75; Butler Co, Connoquenessing Twp, born Maryland (?), age 74.

 While most of the above entries might fit our James, one internet source believes the Sewickley Gray was a Methodist minister.
 We know that Crescent Twp., the home of another, is just across the Ohio River from there.
-We have suspicions of a link between our Grays and those of Russellton, originally Gray’s Mill near Bairdford in northeastern Allegheny County where James’ and Mary’s son William inherited his father-in-law’s farm.
-[See “Gray Family Connections to the Great Coal Miners’ Strike of 1927-28,” a book review.]
+We believe now that, according to early census records, the Grays of Russellton, originally Gray’s Mill near Bairdford in northeastern Allegheny County, were of German descent.
+Nevertheless, James’ and Mary’s son William Sylvester Gray inherited his father-in-law Leslie’s farm, which is nearby.
+Grandson Robert Patterson continued to farm there, and his son, my grandfather Paul Barton Gray, built many of the coal miners’ homes in Bairdford [See “Gray Family Connections to the Great Coal Miners’ Strike of 1927-28,” a book review.]
 Could James have originally settled in Deer or Indiana Township?
-Did he follow Rev. Boyd to Butler County and meet Mary Patterson?
-Look for information on other Grays of Pennsylvania in a minute.
+Did he follow Rev. Boyd to Butler County and meet Mary Patterson there?

 In 1802, two years after Rev. Boyd had been appointed to supply at the fledgling Middlesex Presbyterian, 12 members are recorded, one of whom is simply listed as “Gray.”
 If James sailed from the Old Country with the minister’s family, was he an orphan?
 Was he adopted?
 Or was that Gray at Middlesex his father.
 Perhaps additional research into the ship’s registry will hold the answer.
 If James and Mary owned land, a trip to the courthouse is in order.
 The Lee book interestingly contains a photo of a legal agreement to build a Union Community Hall in Cooperstown, Middlesex Township, in 1896 that reveals the signature of a W.S.
 Gray.
 James and Mary’s son, my Great-great grandfather, was William Sylvester (1816-1879), but he died before the signing, so just who were those other Grays in southern Butler County?

 Before we cover the wedding of James and Mary, let’s consider her side of the family.
 First, according to the records of my late Aunt Edna Gray, Mary was born about 1797.
 I don’t know what her source was, but this would have made Mary much younger than James.
 In fact, she would have been only eight when she married.
 Not likely!
-Women and children were not recorded by name in the earliest censes and ships registries, so finding her in public records may be difficult.
+Women and children were not recorded by name in the earliest censuses and ships registries, so finding her in public records may be difficult.
 In addition, our Ulster Scots, both Gray and Patterson, no doubt carried a heavy dialect when they came to America.
 For example, at least one of my other family records indicate that the first name “Jane” was often pronounced “Jean.”
 Rev. Boyd, who listed the names of 175 couples he married between 1802 and 1849, records Mary’s last name as “Peterson.”
 The son of Peter and Patrick, Peterson and Patterson, would mean the same and sound very similar on the heavily-Ulster Scot Western Pennsylvania frontier.
-[See the forthcoming article, “An Introduction to the Patterson Family Line.”]
+[See “Introduction: Patterson.”]
 The primary reason we link this James and this Mary to our modern Grays is because my great-grandfather was named Robert Patterson Gray (1844-1928).
-Using ancestors’ surnames as middle names was and still is a common practice and is a big help to genealogists.
+Using ancestors’ surnames as middle names was and still is a common Scottish naming practice and is a big help to genealogists.

 Another reason we suspect Rev. Boyd’s Middlesex connection is that the churchyard there is full of Pattersons, most of whom might surely be Mary’s family.
 These are a few: